swediger2003/Cerebellum_analysis_Jupyter/README.md

 - **print_all_connects_circuit(mli2_list, mli1_list, pc)**
   - Prints the number of connections in a circuit from MLI2s to MLI1s and all MLI2-MLI1 pairs.

+  -
+### check_all_connects_lists(neurons, connects)

+Prints all connections between each neuron in a list of neurons and a certain other neuron.
+Also prints the number of connections between the two.

+### automate_lists_mli2_mli1(name_neuron, possible_connections, xl_file_path, pc, graph=G)

+Opens an Excel file and writes all the desired data from connections.
+Extracts connections from MLI2s to MLI1s in a specific PC microcircuit.
+Writes the connection data to the Excel file.

+### visualize_mli2_mli1(mli2_list, mli1_list, pc)

+Visualizes MLI2 to MLI1 connections for a specific PC microcircuit using a heatmap.

+### mli2_to_mli1_from_pc(pc, pc_mli2_list, xl_file_path)

+Extracts MLI2 to MLI1 connections from a given PC microcircuit and writes the data to an Excel file.

+### visualize_mli2_mli1_all(mli2_list, pc)

+Visualizes all MLI1s connecting to a specific PC microcircuit and the MLI2s that connect to those MLI1s.

+### generate_data(pc)

+Generates data required for generating a Sankey plot.

+### print_all_connects_circuit(mli2_list, mli1_list, pc)

+Prints the number of connections in a circuit from MLI2s to MLI1s and all MLI2-MLI1 pairs.

 Feel free to adjust and utilize these functions to suit your specific analysis needs.